-This is a temporary loan that is used to to make funds available to the manufactured home retailer and/or contractors on a scheduled basis as these various elements of the construction are completed.
-At the completion of the building/construction process this loan is paid off from the proceeds of the permanent loan.
+This is a temporary loan that is used to make funds available to the manufactured home retailer and/or contractors on a scheduled basis as these various elements of the construction are completed.
+At the completion of the building/construction process, this loan is paid off from the proceeds of the permanent loan.

 FHA insures the originating lender against loss if the borrower defaults.
-There are numerous requirements and restrictions on FHA insured loans, including the approval of the home, retailer, and installation.
+There are numerous requirements and restrictions on FHA-insured loans, including the approval of the home, retailer, and installation.
 The loan terms on an approved FHA loan is typically 20 years for a single section home and 25 years on a multi-section home.
 Down payment requirements and interest rates are much lower than conventional manufactured housing financing.